LinkedIn Events: Launch it in 4 Steps

 How to create an event with YouTube?

-If none of the partner tools inspire you too much or if you don’t feel like waiting for LinkedIn to come back, you can start with YouTube (and it’s free).
-I found a tuto that explains everything in less than 5 minutes 😉 :
+If none of the partner tools particularly inspire you or if you don’t feel like waiting for LinkedIn to get back to you, you can start with YouTube (and it’s free).
+I found a tuto that explains everything you need to know in less than 5 minutes 😉 :

 What not to do during Your LinkedIn Events